Real-Dev-Squad/discord-slash-commands/README.md

 To get an example and look at runtime apis for cloudflare workers you can go to: https://developers.cloudflare.com/workers/runtime-apis

-To start the server use
+To start the server use tddy

 ```
 npm start